oat-sa/extension-tao-item/views/js/runner/README.md

 # Runner quick overview

-> The API isn't yet stable.
+> The API is still to be comfirmed.
 There should'nt be major changes expect for the `init` and the `ready` event.

 ## Concept